Project 1: Evaluation of a test system to measure safe force thresholds on delicate tissue

 PI: Martin Bilodeau, Paula Doering

 Students: Amos Buh

 Other Funding: AGE-WELL SIP, OBIO

 Thursday, October 13, 2022

 M. Bilodeau, P. Doering, B. Wallace, H. Sveistrup, A. Hsu, M. Egan, J. Singh, P. Mishra, B. Daly, S. Budhiraja, A. Farajzadeh, D. Jo, M. Goubran, “Implementation of a novel patient transfer device to improve workflow efficiency and safety in the hospital – a pilot study.”, AGE-WELL AGM, 2022.

 Project 3: Able Innovations Smart Transport Assist System

-Project goal: Able Innovations is creating a novel lateral patient transfer system (ALTA PRIME™) that significantly reduces the risk of injury to staff and patient during a bed to gurney or other lateral transfer.
-This project will focus on a movement assistance system to staff to be able to quickly and efficiently move the ALTA PRIME™ system within the hospital between rooms or to position it precisely for a transfer.
+Project goal: Able Innovations is creating a novel lateral patient transfer system (ALTA Platform™) that significantly reduces the risk of injury to staff and patient during a bed to gurney or other lateral transfer.
+This project will focus on a movement assistance system to staff to be able to quickly and efficiently move the ALTA Platform™ system within the hospital between rooms or to position it precisely for a transfer.
 The project will focus exploration of the motion assistance system design including key questions such as how a staff member controls the system, the need for multiple modes of operation (transport, positioning), adaptive/dynamic assistance level, steering and other directional control and braking assist.
-A movement system is required as the ALTA PRIME™ platform will be significantly heavier than the traditional hospital gurney and it has the potential to be used in novel applications such as repositioning of patients including bariatric patients in bed which will require precision movements.
+A movement system is required as the ALTA Platform™ platform will be significantly heavier than the traditional hospital gurney and it has the potential to be used in novel applications such as repositioning of patients including bariatric patients in bed which will require precision movements.
 A key goal of the project will be for the movement assist system to be intuitive for staff to use and understand (minimal training) while also being safe for staff and patient.